Iron Mountain Mine: Location and drainage

 The mine is located at in the Klamath Mountains of Shasta County, about 9 miles northwest of Redding.
 The mine area is drained by several creeks which ultimately enter the Spring Creek Reservoir, formed by the Spring Creek Dam, and finally the Keswick Reservoir formed by a dam across the Sacramento River.

-Historic mining activity at the site has fractured the mountain, exposing minerals in the mountain to surface water, rain water, and oxygen.
+Historic mining activity at the site has fractured the mountain, exposing minerals in the mountain to surface water, rainwater, and oxygen.
 When pyrite is exposed to moisture and oxygen, sulfuric acid forms.
 This sulfuric acid runs through the mountain and leaches out copper, cadmium, zinc, and other heavy metals.
 This acid flows out of the seeps and portals of the mine.
-Much of the acidic mine drainage ultimately is channeled into the Spring Creek Reservoir by creeks surrounding the mine.
+Much of the acidic mine drainage ultimately is channelled into the Spring Creek Reservoir by creeks surrounding the mine.
 The Bureau of Reclamation periodically releases the stored acid mine drainage into Keswick Reservoir.
 Planned releases are timed to coincide with the presence of diluting releases of water from Shasta Dam.
 On occasion, uncontrolled spills and excessive waste releases have occurred when Spring Creek Reservoir reached capacity.
 Without sufficient dilution, this results in the release of harmful quantities of heavy metals into the Sacramento River.
 Approximately 70,000 people use surface water within 3 miles as their source of drinking water.
 The low pH level and the heavy metal contamination from the mine have caused the virtual elimination of aquatic life in sections of Slickrock Creek, Boulder Creek, and Spring Creek.

 The drainage water from the Iron Mountain Mine is the most acidic water naturally found on Earth; some samples collected in 1990 and 1991 have been measured to have a pH value of -3.6.
 Water temperatures as high as 47 °C have been measured underground.

 The drainage water endangers fish, including winter-run Chinook salmon, a federally listed endangered species that spawns in the Sacramento River.
 Salmon kills have been noted since 1899.

 The mine opening contains huge stalactite-stalagmite structures that span from floor to ceiling and are composed of rhomboclase and other iron sulfate minerals.